For

 read more

 Newsletters are a great way to connect with people, if done the right way.
-1. Start with your inner circle.
+1. Start with your inner circle and keep it short.
 I began with my gracious friends and family.
-But still, in my anxiety, I sent short, apologetic newsletters.
-Then the subscriptions opened to the public through...
+But still, in my anxiety, I sent very short, apologetic newsletters of about 300 words.
+Then...

 read more